TechLemon99/LemonWeather/README.md

 # LemonWeather
+Hello, and welcome to the official LemonWeather repository!
+There are currently 3 different versions of LemonWeather.

-A really basic weather app made with python that does not completely suck.
+**1.** LemonWeather - A really basic weather app made with python that does not completely suck.

+**2.** LemonWeather DELTA - LemonWeather, but basically in CLI.

+**3.** LemonWeather SIMPLE - The cheapest version of LemonWeather.

 ## Installation
 Clone the repository and navigate to the project directory: